noobling/prof-comp/Sprint 3/User Manual - Android.md

 7. Congratulations it was that easy!

 ## Additional Features
 Software is meant to improve the lives of people.
-Help us to discover information and insights that no one in history was able to.
+It helps us discover information/insights that no one was able to before.

 * Date and time pre-fill (no more lengthy forms!)
 * Pop up widgets for date, time and duration selection